numpy/numtype/CONTRIBUTING.md

 ## Documentation

-All documentation lives in the `README.md`.
+The documentation lives in `docs/`, the `README.md`, and `CONTRIBUTING.md`.
 Please read it carefully before proposing any changes.
 Ensure that the markdown is formatted correctly with [markdownlint].

 ### Previewing Documentation Site